akhirsch/professional-page/pubs/first_order_logic_for_flow_limited_authorization.md

 ---
 title: First-Order Logic for Flow-Limited Authorization
 author: Andrew K. Hirsch, Pedro H. Azevedo de Amorim, Ethan Cecchetti, Ross Tate, and Owen Arden
-publishedin: Cornell University Technical Report
+publishedin: Computer Security Foundations
-location: N/A
+location: Boston, USA
-year: 2019
+year: 2020
-publisher: Cornell University
+publisher: IEEE
 ---

 Abstract: We present the Flow-Limited Authorization First-Order Logic (FLAFOL), a logic for reasoning about authorization decisions in the presence of information-flow policies.
 We formalize the FLAFOL proof system, characterize its proof-theoretic properties, and develop its security guarantees.
 In particular, FLAFOL is the first logic to provide a non-interference guarantee while supporting all connectives of first-order logic.
 Furthermore, this guarantee is the first to combine the notions of non-interference from both authorization logic and information-flow systems.
 All of the theorems in this paper have been proven in Coq.